Discover South Africa’s Cape Peninsula

 This aptly named village lies on a windblown stretch of coast known for its mist-shrouded cliffs.
 This is where you go to escape Cape Town crowds and unwind in nature.
 There are no stores or restaurants, and only a few low-key accommodations.
-The Beach House offers unparalleled ocean views, steps from the sand.
+Villa Misty Cliffs offers unparalleled ocean views, steps from the sand.

 Kite surfing is big here.
 The sky is often filled with colorful kites, attached to surfers, who launch like marionettes over curling waves.

 This laidback surf town on False Bay (east side of Cape Peninsula) is known for its crowded beaches and bohemian culture.
 There are a number of surf schools here that offer affordable lessons.
 Gary’s has been around since ’89 and caters to every level of surfer, from beginners (one on one lessons) to Endless Summer types looking to book surfing safaris anywhere in South Africa.

 In town, you’ll find unique art spaces (Sobeit Studio), cool t-shirt shops (Laugh it Off) and an eclectic theater (the Masque).
 For eats, hit Carla’s for fat, Mozambican prawns.